 ||1 Teaspoon high quality Tea Tree oil|

-I use hot water from my bottled water dispenser, which melts down the coconut oil (it really only needs to be above 77 degrees to melt the coconut oil).
-I shake it up really well in a smaller, lidded container so that it’s as dispersed in the water as it can be, and then quickly pour it over the cut roll in the plastic container.
+Start with boiled water that has cooled down a bit.
+I shake it up really well in a smaller, lidded container so that everything is as dispersed in the water as it can be, and then quickly pour it over the cut roll in the plastic container.
 Put on the lid and let it sit for a bit, then turn the container over.
 Let it sit a few minutes more, and then open it and remove that cardboard core.
 Then just continue to pull from the middle of the roll.
-I use the higher quality paper towels because they don’t disintegrate.
+I use the higher quality paper towels (like Bounty) because they don’t disintegrate.
 Make sure when you pick out your plastic container that it’s big enough around and tall enough to fit the half a roll.
-There’s a number of options out there for containers at Target or Wal-Mart or similar places.
-Creative types can come up with decorative options for making this container as discreet as you need it to be!

 - You need to make sure that coconut oil and tea tree oil in this very diluted solution is tolerable to your body.
 It should be tolerable to all but the most sensitive, but please test it out first.
 I’m not a doctor or a nurse, this is just something I personally use.